Sourcing and Procurement

 - For hardware components deployed on the assets, the required quantities will depend on the number of assets to be supported.
 This again will depend on the business plan.
 This means most likely the correct strategy here will have to foresee different options, like a minimum and a maximum amount required.
 This will have to be mapped to different contractual options with the suppliers.

-- Additionally, for software licences, the number of clients often plays an important role.
+- Additionally, for software licenses, the number of clients often plays an important role.
 In the case of AIoT, clients can either be human users or assets.
 Again, this will depend on the business plan and require some flexibility to be built into the sourcing contracts.

 - Finally, for custom developed software, the Sourcing BOM will sometimes have to include an estimation of the required development resources (number of developers, availability).
 Alternatively, this is an estimation that can come from suppliers, based on the requirements.